Philadelphia Provisional waivers Lawyer

-One of the most recent changes implemented by the Obama administration in helping immigrants living in the United States is the introduction of provisional waivers.
-The Philadelphia immigration attorneys at the Law Offices of Greg Prosmushkin, P.C. are excited to now have the opportunity to help clients learn about this important new change and to guide clients in applying for and receiving provisional waivers.
+One of the changes implemented by the Obama administration in order to assist immigrants living in the United States is the introduction of provisional waivers.
+The Philadelphia Immigration Attorneys at The Law Offices of Greg Prosmushkin, P.C. are excited to now have the opportunity to help clients learn about this important new change, and to guide clients in applying for and obtaining provisional waivers.

-Prior to this March 2013, immigrants who overstayed their visas by 180 days were facing 3-year bars from the United States after departure.
-Immigrants who overstayed for more than a year were facing 10-year bars.
-Though some may long overstay and keep themselves under the radar, if attempting to obtain a green card or change status, their illegality would be found and these bans would be enacted.
-The new provisional waivers allow a select group of qualifying individuals to surpass these 3- and 10-year bars and make a swifter return to the U.S. and obtain a lawful status:
+Prior to March 2013, immigrants who had overstayed their visas by 180 days were facing 3-year bars from the United States following their departure.
+Immigrants who overstayed for more than a year were instead facing 10-year bars.
+Though some may long overstay and keep themselves under the radar, if attempting to obtain a green card or change status, their illegality would be found, and these bans would be enacted.
+These new provisional waivers allow a select group of qualifying individuals to surpass these 3- and 10-year bars, and make a swifter return to the U.S. to obtain a lawful status:

 - Must be an immediate relative (spouse, child, or parent) of U.S. citizen

 - A qualifying relative is a spouse or parent to a U.S. citizen who would suffer extreme hardship without the applicant.